- Details

 1900.
 Branch extended from Dunn Mile to MP 8.7 and connection with the MILW.
 [MRL]

 1907.
 A special train will leave Crystal Falls at 1:00 for Iron River (via Stager).
-The fare for the round trip is 90¢ allows of return until the following Monday.
+The fare for the round trip is 90¢ and allows return until the following Monday.
 The train is run to accommodate the Odd Fellows who are going to Iron River for the annual anniversary celebration.
 Immediately upon the arrival of the special, a street parade will be formed led by Pelo's band and the Menominee Range Canton.
 [DD-1907-0420]

 1911.
 A bad wreck occurred on the Amasa branch of the C&NW last Thursday afternoon at Holmes creek bridge.
 The crew was on a run to Amasa as a special ore train.
 They took out a heavy load from the Hemlock mine and as they rounded the curve north of the bridge they were going at a pretty fair gait in order to make the hill.
 The second car from the caboose broke the east rail about two feet from the north end of the bridge letting the trucks of the car and the following car and caboose onto the timbers of the bridge.
 The three cars went over the long trestle on the ties and it is a miracle they did not go through the bridge to the ground below, about 30 feet.
 No one was injured.
 A wrecking crew was rushed to the scene and the track was put in condition for service the following day.
 [DD-1911-0711]